0xSweet/gandalf-agent-breaker-report/README.md

 ### My Strategy

 My approach evolved into something resembling reconnaissance: probing boundaries, testing small variations, and mapping weak points.
-Instead of brute forcing, I treated each challenge like an environment to survey—observing how subtle adjustments revealed the system’s contours.
+I treated each challenge like an environment to survey—observing how subtle adjustments revealed the system’s contours.

 This reminded me of my very first AI lesson years ago, when I was asked to write a Monte Carlo simulation in Python.
 Back then, it felt abstract.
 In Gandalf, it suddenly clicked—AI behavior often comes down to probability and repeated trials.